OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 ### Linked entities

 Linked entity values, or [LinkedEntityCellValue](/javascript/api/excel/excel.linkedentitycellvalue) objects, are a type of entity value.
-These objects use the [**Stocks** and **Geography**](https://support.microsoft.com/office/excel-data-types-stocks-and-geography-61a33056-9935-484f-8ac8-f1a89e210877) data sources available in the Excel UI.
-They integrate data provided by an external service and can display this data as an [entity card](excel-data-types-entity-card.md), like regular entity values.
+These objects integrate data provided by an external service and can display this data as an [entity card](excel-data-types-entity-card.md), like regular entity values.
+The [Stocks and Geography data types](https://support.microsoft.com/office/excel-data-types-stocks-and-geography-61a33056-9935-484f-8ac8-f1a89e210877) available via the Excel UI are linked entity values.

 ## Web image values